What is CPM Scheduling?

 1. View Critical Activities on a Gantt chart

 ScheduleReader visualizes the critical activities with red color on its right side Gantt Chart by default.
-The colors on the Gantt Chart are customizable and they vary depending on the current layout which is used to view the project file with.
+The colors on the Gantt Chart are customizable and they vary depending on the current layout which is used to view the project file.

 2. Trace Logic and Bottom View